qiekub/api/plan.md

 - (How can I get there?)

 ## Want I go there?
-- Groups
-- Events / Campains
-- Equipment (Games, ...)
+- Groups / Events / Campains / Equipment (Games, ...)
+(What can you do here?)
 - Do I know people there? / Will I meet people there?

 ## Where can I get more info?